EtherTW/jobs/README.md

 Welcome to our jobs board.

+## I'm looking for a position

+Checkout new opening positions in [issues tab](https://github.com/EtherTW/jobs/issues).

+## I'm looking for talents

-Please create new issue in issues tab.
+Post your opening positions by creating an new issue in [issues tab](https://github.com/EtherTW/jobs/issues).
 A valid post should include following information:

 - job description
 - salary range